asyncapi/website/pages/docs/tutorials/message-validation.md

               description: Light intensity measured in lumens.`}
   </CodeBlock>

-Here, you can see that the property `lumens` has type `integer` but you are sending a message with type `string`
+Here, you can see that the property `lumens` has type `integer`, but you are sending a message with type `string`.

 3. Send a correct message to your application: